 How to Make the Winter Sensory Bottle

-- Fill the remainder of the bottle with water, leaving a small space at the top to allow movement.
+- Fill the remainder of the bottle with warm water, leaving a small space at the top to allow movement.

 - Shake the contents of the bottle around until the contents of the bottle

 Tips for Creating the Perfect Sensory Bottle

 - The glue in the sensory bottle helps to slow down the glitter inside and provide for a longer sensory experience.
 You can test out different amounts of glue to find the perfect amount to fit your preference.

 - You can add additional decorations to the sensory bottle to fit your child’s needs.
 Adding their favorite colors of glitter can help to keep their attention.

 - Snow globes are also a great option for a calm down tool.
 Instead of a plastic bottle, you can create a personalized snow globe, such as our homemade snow globe craft for kids.